Ensure Safety. Stay Compliant. Book Capstan for your

 Quarterly fire door inspection requirements for residential communal areas

-In residential blocks over 11 meters in height, communal fire doors must be inspected at least once every three months (quarterly) to comply with fire safety regulations in the UK, including the Fire Safety (England) Regulations 2022.
+In residential blocks, communal fire doors must be inspected at least once every three months (quarterly) to comply with fire safety regulations in the UK, including the Fire Safety (England) Regulations 2022.
 These inspections aim to ensure doors function correctly in the event of a fire.

 Key checks include: